IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Period          Area            CO2Emission    Maximum CO2 emission for each period, scenario, and area     MtCO2
 ==============  ==============  =============  ===========================================================  =====

-This parameter is only used for system generation expansion, not for the system operation.
 If no value is introduced for an area, the CO2 emission limit is considered infinite.

 Minimum RES energy
 ------------------